Azure/azure-rest-api-specs/documentation/api-scenario/how-to/MakeTestProxyRecording.md

-# How to integrate test-proxy with API Scenario test
+# How to use API Scenario Test and test-proxy to make traffic recording

-In this section, we'll show you how to make test-proxy recording with API Scenario test, assuming you've already learnt how to use API Scenario test.
+In this section, we'll show you how to make traffic recording with API Scenario Test and test-proxy, assuming you've already learnt how to use API Scenario test.
 If not, please go to [QuickStart](./QuickStart.md).

 Test-proxy is a tool that provides out-of-process record/playback capabilities compatible with any language.
 It also supports pushing/restoring the API test recordings from external git repository.
+Traffic recording can be an evidence of running API test, and also help validate Swagger consistency.
 See [how to install test-proxy](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md#installation)

 ## Prepare assets.json file